djeada/Backend-Engineers-Guide/notes/06_data_processing/02_messaging_system_integration.md

 #### Microservices Integration Patterns
 In microservices, messaging can coordinate workflows.
 For instance:

+**Saga Pattern**

-1. **Saga Pattern**: Coordinates long-running transactions across services using compensating events.
+- The saga pattern coordinates long-running transactions across services using compensating events to achieve consistency.
-2. **CQRS (Command Query Responsibility Segregation)**: Commands go through messages that change state in a system, and read models may get updated asynchronously.
+- It decomposes a distributed process into a sequence of local transactions where each step can be independently verified.
+- The approach applies compensating actions to undo previous steps if an error occurs, providing an extra layer of resilience.
+- Its design eliminates the need for traditional distributed transactions, resulting in eventual stability.

+**CQRS**

+- CQRS segregates commands from queries so that operations changing state are separated from those retrieving data in a distinct manner.
+- It leverages messages for command processing, enabling updates while read models are refreshed asynchronously in a reactive fashion.
+- The separation simplifies scaling by allowing independent optimization for writes and reads, which contributes to efficiency.
+- This architecture clarifies responsibility boundaries within the system, ensuring that each component remains focused.

+**Event Sourcing**

-3. **Event Sourcing**: The entire application state is derived by replaying events stored in a log (like Kafka).
+- Event sourcing reconstructs the entire application state by replaying events stored in an immutable log, ensuring complete traceability.
+- The pattern captures every state change as an event, which can be replayed to restore the system in a durable manner.
+- Maintaining a historical record of all events aids in auditing and debugging, offering clear transparency.
+- It integrates seamlessly with distributed systems and real-time analytics, providing a dynamic approach to data management.

 #### Bridging Synchronous and Asynchronous
 Sometimes an API gateway or synchronous REST endpoint places a request in a queue, returns a “202 Accepted,” and processes the request asynchronously.
 This approach avoids blocking the client for long operations.